Rugby League Live 2

-Rugby League Live 2 is a sports game in the Rugby League series of Rugby league video games.
+Rugby League Live 2 is a sports video game in the Rugby League series of Rugby league video games.
 It was developed by Big Ant Studios for PlayStation 3 and Xbox 360.
 It was released on 9 October 2012.
 Commentary was provided by Andrew Voss and Phil Gould.
 The cover features Wests Tigers player Benji Marshall.

 Gameplay

 A 10-year career mode will include the ability to hire a coaching staff, negotiate player contracts and set player training programs, and sign sponsors.
 You can create custom teams in Footy Factory and share them online.

 Features

 Grass wears away in areas of play.
 Players will accumulate mud on their bodies specifically where they the field.
 Players will also sweat based on their exertion level.
 It will include 34 stadiums from Australia, New Zealand, France and the United Kingdom.

 Online

 Competitive or co-operative multiplayer matches with up to eight players (four a side) online, an experience system to earn badges and also a leaderboard.